velislavchav/TaskManager-AndroidStudio/README.md

-# Task Manager with Android Studio
+# TaskManager with Android Studio